-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) S-CC2 The following design measures have been adopted within the design of the road surfacing: a.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) greenhouse gas emissions, including embodied emission in materials. h.
+The Scheme will minimise energy consumption including fuel usage by, for example, reducing the requirement for earth movements to/from and within the construction site.
+S-CC2 The following design measures have been adopted within the design of the road surfacing: a.
 Re-use of materials to minimise resource consumption, waste disposal and emissions resulting from material haulage. b.
 Whole-lifecycle design, including that which maximises the residual life of existing surfacing components. c.
 Recycling of end-of-life materials d.
 Innovative and best practice design to ensure environmental protection and minimise construction periods and traffic disruption.
 To reduce greenhouse gas emissions Chapter 14: Climate, Volume 2 of the ES, Paragraph 14.9.3 Chapter 14: Climate, Volume 3 of the ES, Paragraph 14.9.3 Designer Detailed design drawings As built drawings Design S-CC3 Structures The detailed design will ensure culvert spans are compatible with predicted flow rates during period of high rainfall (during operation), particularly for extreme rainfall events with regard to surrounding topography and other watercourses.
 Drainage a.
 The drainage design includes Sustainable Urban Drainage System (SuDS) to limit the effect of the new works by attenuating the runoff during operation. b.
 An allowance will be made for increased intensity of rainfall.
 An increase of 20% will be used in line with DMRB.
 Flood Risk a.
 The culvert design includes for 300 - 600 mm freeboard allowance.
-Buildability a.
-Where landscape planting is included on embankments this will improve stability during operation. b.
-Embankment slopes will be constructed from sub soil rather than topsoil with appropriate planting.
-For Part B, the embankment slopes will be 3:1 and constructed from earthworks cut with appropriate planting.
 To reduce the Scheme's vulnerability to extreme rainfall events.
 Chapter 14: Climate, Volume 2 of the ES, Table 14- 16 Chapter 14: Climate, Volume 3 of the ES, Table 14- 16 Main contractor Designer Landscape design approved by the Secretary of State following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Detailed design drawings As built drawings Design